Ploop-2025-Solution-Challenge/.github/profile/README.md

 - Ploop uses Google Maps API to display areas reported as heavily littered or locations of nearby trash bins.
 Based on this data, Ploop recommends a daily plogging route tailored to your surroundings.
-Start plogging with a motivational message powered by Gemini!
+Start plogging with AI-based recommended route!

 <br/>